benmoz1234/benmoz1234-github.org/2018-03-14-Copy-of-templatez.md

   </tr>
   <tr>
     <td>Persevering</td>
-    <td>I kept trying to work things out using snippets from my space invaders game and looking through which helped me understand</td>
+    <td>I got to a point coding my helicopter which drove me up the wall in difficulty.</td>
   </tr>
   <tr>
     <td>Questioning?</td>
-    <td>I questioned Mr Keen about how to find certain things and get rid of a white background of a image and my neighbour Louis where some code would be.</td>
+    <td>Again I asked Louis for help when Mr Keen would have been  more suitable but Louis did help.</td>
   </tr>
   <tr>
     <td>Independence</td>
-    <td>I worked on my own for the majority of the time with a bit of help</td>
+    <td>I worked most of it out on my own which was good.</td>
   </tr>
   <tr>
     <td>Reflecting</td>
-    <td>I looked back at my space invaders project which helped</td>
+    <td>I used some of my alien boss code to overcome my helicopter problem which helped</td>
   </tr>
   <tr>
     <td>Engagement</td>
-    <td>I engaged in scratch and my game</td>
+    <td>I listened to how Mr Keen helped us all at the front.</td>
   </tr>
   <tr>
     <td>What could have gone better in your learning?</td>
     <td></td>
   </tr>
   <tr>
-    <td>I could have tried a bit harder on my game rather then  always asking Louis to help then trying as Mr Keen says to work by myself more often.</td>
+    <td>Tried to work on my own a bit more rather than Louis supporting me some of the way.</td>
     <td></td>
   </tr>
   <tr>